Skip to main content

 • “I understand that the developers need a profit, but they should just use advertising to increase the energy level of your duck or a similar mechanic.”

-The graphics of the game receive mixed reviews, with many players praising the cute art style and overall visual appeal, noting significant improvements from previous versions.
-However, some users criticize the graphics for being simplistic or inconsistent, and there are complaints about the game's controls and the presence of a paywall for additional content.
-Overall, while the graphics are generally well-received, there are calls for further enhancements and refinements.
+The graphics of the game receive mixed reviews, with many players praising the cute art style and improved visuals compared to previous versions.
+However, some users criticize the graphics for being inconsistent or not meeting their expectations, particularly in terms of resolution and animation quality.
+Overall, while the graphics are generally appreciated, there are calls for further enhancements and updates.

 • “The graphics are exceptional and it recreates the computer version very well.”